 We had already set up extended trial access to 4 of their databases (these are included in list below) but Gale have now provided trial access to an even larger number of their databases to us and while there may not be something for everyone, it’s probably not far off.

 The following list is all the Gale databases currently on trial until 30th June 2020.
 You can access all of these from the E-resources trials page.
-You can also cross-search all of these databases, as well as the majority of the Gale primary source databases we already have access to via Gale Primary Sources.
+You can also cross-search nearly all of these databases, as well as the majority of the Gale primary source databases we already have access to, via Gale Primary Sources.